-Type of Load Load chargeable (as %age of NAV)

-Entry Load Not applicable

-Exit Load Nil.
+Type of Load Load chargeable (as %age of NAV) Entry Load Not applicable Exit Load Nil.
+However, the scheme has lock-in period of 3 years.

 Units issued on reinvestment of IDCW shall not be subject to Load.
 No load shall be levied on switches between options and sub-options of the Scheme.